#EuroABC – Monetary union

 A monetary union is in place when several countries or regions have a single currency and follow a common monetary policy.
 The EU’s monetary union aims to achieve the common goals of maintaining price stability and introducing the euro in EU member states.

 The single currency was launched in 1999 as an ‘invisible’ currency, which was used only for accounting purposes and electronic payments.
 It was first introduced in 11 member states: Germany, France, Italy, Belgium, the Netherlands, Luxembourg, Spain, Portugal, Ireland, Austria and Finland.
 Two years later, Greece joined, too.
 On 1 January 2002, these 12 EU countries introduced coins and banknotes for the euro.
-Since then, the eurozone has expanded to include 19 countries: Slovenia (2007), Malta and Cyprus (2008), Slovakia (2009), Estonia (2011), Latvia (2014) and Lithuania (2015).
+Since then, Slovenia (2007), Malta and Cyprus (2008), Slovakia (2009), Estonia (2011), Latvia (2014), Lithuania (2015) and Croatia (2023) have joined the eurozone, which now comprises 20 countries.

 In principle, the intention is for all EU member states to introduce the euro.
 However, to do so, they must meet certain requirements, the so-called Maastricht criteria: